edvin/fxlauncher/README.md

 # FXLauncher

 Auto updating launcher for JavaFX Applications.
-Combined with JavaFX native packagaging, you get a native installer with automatic app updates.
+Combined with JavaFX native packaging, you get a native installer with automatic app updates.

-You can see the launcher in action in this [Demo Application](https://github.com/edvin/tornadofx-samples).
-The example uses Maven, but the launcher is not maven spesific in any way.
+You can see the launcher in action in this [Demo Application](http://fxldemo.tornado.no).
+The example uses Maven, but the launcher is not maven specific in any way.

 There is also a [QuickStart Project](https://github.com/edvin/fxldemo) with a [pom.xml](https://github.com/edvin/fxldemo/blob/master/pom.xml) that describes the steps involved.